ElektraInitiative/libelektra/src/plugins/jni/README.md

 ## Issues

-(Argumentation for -500 in status)
+Argumentation for discouraged:

-- In Debian Wheezy/Jessie you cannot use openjdk: you get a linker error because of some missing private SUN symbols.
+- You cannot use the plugin with openjdk:
+  You get a linker error because of some missing private SUN symbols.
-  Maybe just the cmake mechanism to find java is broken.
+  In Debian9 it crashes with openjdk8/9.
 - Only a single java plugin can be loaded
 - When this plugin is enabled, valgrind detects memory problems even if the plugin is not mounted.